raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 in the classic DNS sense, but serves to maintain state in middleboxes, and to assure client and server that they still have connectivity to each other.

-There are a myriad of other potential use cases for DSO given the versatility and extensibility of this specification.

-{{details}} of this document describes the protocol details of DNS Stateful Operations including definitions of three TLVs for session management and encryption padding.
-{{lifecycle}} presents a detailed discussion of the DSO Session lifecycle including an in-depth discussion of keepalive traffic and session termination.

 ***

 # Protocol Details {#details}